webhasan/ninja-form-gtm-datalayer/README.md

-# Ninja Form Tracking with Google Tag Manager including form inputs
+# Ninja Form Tracking with Google Tag Manager
+## This datalayer got give you dataLayer event and form inputs values which is required for enhance conversion tracking

 ### How to use
 1. In Google Tag Manager, create a new tag as a custom HTML tag.